egotsev/disciplined-entrepreneurship-summary/Disciplined Entrepreneurship Notes.md

 5. On the y-axis, place the number-two priority of your Persona.
 Write the “bad state” on the half of the y-axis closer to the origin, and the “good state” on the other half of the y-axis.
 6. Plot your business on the graph, along with those of your competitors (current and future).
 Also include the customer’s “do nothing” or “status quo” option.

+# 12. Determine the Customer’s Decision-Making Unit (DMU)

+## Primary Roles

+ * Champion: The champion is the person who wants the customer to purchase the product, typically but not necessarily your end user.
+ * End User: This is the person who will actually use the product to create the value that is described in Step 8.
+Plays a significant role in the purchase of a product.
+ * Primary Economic Buyer: This is the primary decision maker, as everyone else looks to this person to sign off on spending money to purchase your product.

+## Secondary Roles

+ * Primary and Secondary Influencers: These individuals often have a depth of experience in the subject matter, and can influence the rest of the DMU.
+They can also be not individuals within the company but web sites, blogs, public figures, etc.
+ * Person with Veto Power: These individuals have the ability to reject a purchase for any reason.
+Often, in a B2B environment, this individual outranks the advocate or end user in a corporate hierarchy.
+ * Purchasing Department: This department handles the logistics of the purchase.
+They can be another obstacle, as this department often looks to drive prices down, even after the decision to purchase has been made.

+## How to determine the decision-making unit?

+Operating in "inquiry" mode talk with the customer to gather information about the DMU.
+This is an excellent time to ask the customer:

+ * Assuming we could produce the product we have described, what would need to be done to bring a product in to test out?
+ * Who besides you (make sure you make them feel good!) would be involved in the decision to bring our product in?
+Who will have the most influence?
+Who could stop this from happening?
+ * Assuming the product does what we believe it will do, whose budget will the money come from to pay for it?
+Does this person need anyone else to sign off on this budget?
+ * Who will feel threatened by this and how will they react?

+If the Advocate or Primary Economic Buyer are not your Persona, you will want to build a fact sheet similar to your Persona fact sheet for the individual in each role.